Mike Batt: 1980s

 Returning to the UK in 1983, Batt wrote, produced and arranged three more Top Ten hits, "Please Don't Fall in Love" (for Cliff Richard), "A Winter's Tale" (for David Essex, with lyrics co-written by Tim Rice) and "I Feel Like Buddy Holly" (for Alvin Stardust).
 In the same year, he helped write lyrics for Abbacadabra.
-In 1983, he wrote and produced "Ballerina (Prima Donna)", which, recorded by Steve Harley, peaked at no. 51 in the UK.
+In 1983, he wrote and produced "Ballerina (Prima Donna)", which, recorded by Steve Harley, peaked at number 51 in the UK.

-He co-wrote with Andrew Lloyd Webber the title song "Phantom of the Opera" producing and arranging the hit single by Steve Harley and Sarah Brightman that was the genesis of the show.
-His lyrics were later partially replaced by those of Richard Stilgoe.
-Batt's arrangement of the song and backing vocal recording are still in the stage version.
+With Richard Stilgoe, Batt co-wrote the lyrics to the title song of Andrew Lloyd Webber's "Phantom of the Opera", producing and arranging the single by Steve Harley and Sarah Brightman.
+Batt's and Stilgoe's lyrics were later partially replaced by those of Charles Hart.
+Batt's arrangement of the song is still used in the stage version.

-The album The Hunting of the Snark, based on Lewis Carroll's poem, was recorded in 1984 and featured a star cast including Art Garfunkel (Butcher), Sir John Gielgud (Narrator), John Hurt (Narrator), Roger Daltrey (Barrister), Cliff Richard (Bellman), Deniece Williams (Beaver), Julian Lennon (Baker) and Captain Sensible (Billiard Marker), and instrumental contributions from George Harrison and Stephane Grappelli.
-However, the album was not released at the time after a dispute with Sony Music, to whom Batt had leased the self-financed masters.
-Batt nevertheless went ahead with a promotional concert at the Royal Albert Hall in 1987, which he filmed at his own expense and which was shown on BBC 2 TV.
-The concert features Batt conducting The London Symphony Orchestra with soloists Billy Connolly (instead of Cliff Richard) as the Bellman, Roger Daltrey as the Barrister, Deniece Williams as the Beaver, Julian Lennon as the Baker, Captain Sensible as the Billiard Marker, Justin Hayward (instead of Art Garfunkel) as the Butcher, John Hurt as the Narrator and Midge Ure in a cameo as the Banker, playing guitar solos.
+The album The Hunting of the Snark, based on Lewis Carroll's poem, was recorded in 1984.
+However, the album was withheld from sale after a dispute with Sony Music, to whom Batt had leased the self-financed masters.
+Batt went ahead with a promotional concert at the Royal Albert Hall in 1987, which he filmed at his own expense and was shown on BBC2.

-Meanwhile, in the late 1980s, Batt also produced, arranged and conducted Justin Hayward's album with the London Philharmonic Orchestra entitled Classic Blue and the music for The Dreamstone, ITV's fifty-two part animated series, once again with the London Philharmonic Orchestra.
-A number of stars performed for the Dreamstone soundtrack; notably Billy Connolly, Ozzy Osbourne, former British heavyweight boxing champion Frank Bruno (all of whom performed on "The War Song of the Urpneys"), Bonnie Tyler (who sang a duet with Batt, "Into the Sunset".
-It was not used on the show, but it was meant to be Dreamstone's official love song).
-Joe Brown performed "The Vile Brothers Mountain Band" along with Gary Glitter.
-Batt performed the theme song from the series "Better Than A Dream".
+In the late 1980s, Batt also produced, arranged and conducted Justin Hayward's album with the London Philharmonic Orchestra entitled Classic Blue and the music for The Dreamstone.
+A number of stars performed for the Dreamstone soundtrack; including Billy Connolly, Ozzy Osbourne, former British heavyweight boxing champion Frank Bruno, and Bonnie Tyler.
+Batt performed the programme's theme song, "Better Than A Dream".
 The first series was completed and broadcast in 1990 and lasted for three more series, ending in 1995.